krystn/krystn/README.md

 - 👋 Hi, I’m @krystn!
-- 👀 I’m a Data Analyst with 5 years of experience in Architecture as a sustainability and climate-responsive building design advocate!
+- 👀 I’m a Data Analyst with 5 years of experience in Architecture as a sustainability and climate-responsive design advocate!
 - 🌱 I’m currently building my skills as a Data Analyst such as SQL, R, Python, Tableau, and more.
 - 💞️ My passion has always been in data-driven problem solving, even as a designer!
 - 📫 Interested in seeing how I combine architecture and data?
 Send me an email at rillorazadev@gmail.com